LOCATION LIBRARY PA+VA

 The Bt horizon is neutral or has hue of 7.5YR to 5Y, value of 4 to 6, and dominant chroma of 0 to 2.
 Some thin subhorizons have chroma of 3 or 4.
 Redoximorphic features are in shades of gray, grayish brown, reddish brown or yellowish brown.
 The Bt horizon is dominantly silty clay or clay in the fine-earth fraction with 45 to 60 percent clay.
 Some subhorizons can have textures of silty clay loam, but the control section average is 35 to 60 percent clay.

 The BC and C horizon is neutral or has hue of 7.5YR to 5Y, value of 4 to 6, and chroma of 1 to 4.
 Some pedons have thin subhorizons with value of 2 or 3.
-It ranges from loam to silty clay in the fine-earth fraction.
+It ranges from silt loam to clay in the fine-earth fraction.

 GEOGRAPHICALLY ASSOCIATED SOILS: These are the Clarksburg, Culleoka, Dormont, Faywood, Guernsey, Lowell, and Westmoreland soils.
 Faywood and Lowell soils do not have redoximorphic features.
 Culleoka, Westmoreland, Clarksburg, and Dormont soils have less than 35 percent clay in the control section Clarksburg soils also have a fragipan that Library soils lack.
 Dormont and Guernsey soils do not have redoximorphic features directly below the A horizon..